-Add signal alerts with email notifications
+Add event detection with email notifications

 In this section we explain how you can customize your Lambda to identify events (e.g. a DTC, high temperature, harsh braking, …), notify the user via email/SMS - and create an event summary table in your data lake.
 The table can be visualized via our Grafana-Athena event summary dashboard.
 This can be useful in e.g. predictive maintenance and diagnostics.

-Add signal alerts via Lambda
+Add event detection via Lambda

-2. Follow the steps to set up a custom Lambda function incl.
+below and modify it as per your needs - Follow the steps to set up a custom Lambda function incl.
 ARN layer

 Function explained